Scar Treatment

 1. Scarban C-Section Recovery Kit

-• KELOID & HYPERTROPHIC SCARS: Treats and reduces redness + discomfort associated with this scar type.
+• Keloid & Hypertrophic Scars: Treats and reduces + discomfort associated with this scar type.

-• C-SECTION SIZED: The silicone sheet is specifically design for the cesarean section.
+• C-Section Sized: The silicone sheet is specifically designed for the Caesarean Section.

 Learn More